Returning to Practice

 - pharmacists who were previously on the NZ Register who want to be reinstated with a ‘practising’ status.

 Note that "practising" refers to the pharmacist Scope of Practice.

 The principal purpose of the Health Practitioners Competence Assurance (HPCA) Act 2003 is to protect the health and safety of members of the public by providing for mechanisms to ensure that pharmacists are competent and fit to practise.
 It requires pharmacists to be registered and hold a current Annual Practising Certificate (APC) to be able to practice, even if practising under supervision.

-While a pharmacist may have previously been deemed competent to practise in New Zealand, this may no longer be the case.
-The Pharmacy Council will require details of where and when the pharmacist last practised and on-going continuing professional development activities, to determine that competence has been maintained.
+A pharmacist may have previously been deemed competent to practise in New Zealand, however, this may no longer be the case.
+Therefore the Pharmacy Council will require some supporting documentation, including details of where and when the pharmacist last practised, on-going continuing professional development activities, etc, to determine that competence has been maintained.

 Documentation to support a return to practice application may include some or all of the following:

 - Certificate of Current Professional Status/Letter of Good Standing - Pharmacists who have practiced overseas (other than Australia) since last working in New Zealand, need to contact the Registration Authority (in each country they have practiced in) to arrange for a Certificate of Current Professional Status/Letter of Good Standing.
 The Pharmacy Council must receive these directly from the Registration Authority before an application can be considered.

 - Name of supervising pharmacist and proposed start date (required for all categories, except category 1).

 - Work history in chronological order including start and end dates, hours worked per week (approximate) for each role, and brief description of pharmacist duties.
 Supplementary information may be provided by uploading a CV.

 - Evidence of Continuing Professional Development compliance.